spatial-ucsb/ConceptsOfSpatialInformation/CoreConceptsPy/examples/events/earthquake/README.md

 RDF input and output with earthquake data
 ==================================================

-Abstract: A Python implementation of the core concepts.

 The Earthquake class (`earthquake.py`) works as a model for each earthquake.

 There are two RdfReaders that turn RDF input into earthquake python objects: